lidofinance/ethereum-staking-widget/faq/index-what-is-lido.md

 Our goal is to solve the problems associated with initial ETH 2.0 staking - illiquidity, immovability and accessibility - making staked ETH liquid and allowing for participation with any amount of ETH to improve security of the Ethereum network.

+Lido is not perfect yet - [check out our scorecard](https://scorecard.lido.fi).

 Learn more [here](https://blog.lido.fi/introducing-lido/).